Fido (wireless carrier): Network

 Fido now operates as an MVNO of Rogers.
 Fido customers will see "Fido" as the network name, and Rogers customers will see "ROGERS" as the network name.

 Since its inception, the Fido network ran on GSM.
 This GSM compatibility continues to exist today.
 The current result is the integration of the Fido network into the Rogers Wireless network after the acquisition by Rogers.
+Fido is phasing out older technologies (1900 MHz) on their 2G and 3G networks; despite this matter, Fido network continues to support 2G devices on 850 MHz band only.

 Services

 Since the company's inception, Fido offered unique services to differentiate itself from its competitors.
 Notably, its CityFido plans include either multiple or unlimited local calling minutes in certain zones throughout Canada.
 Fido was also the country's first and last mobile service provider to bill postpaid airtime by the second, while other companies round up calls to the next minute except for some grandfathered customers.
-The FidoDOLLARS program offers a selection of rewards to loyal customers.
-(FidoDOLLARS are equal to 4 percent of a customer's invoice before service charges (NSF, re-activation fee, administrative fees and taxes).
-As of April 2016, Fido phased out the FidoDOLLARS program.
-Fido also offers several plans and add-ons for mobile Internet access.